Aligning the learning: successful strategies for writing in the world language classroom

 The research questions addressed in this capstone were, how can all students achieve a proficient level of writing skills in world language and how do classroom practices affect the success rate of students?
 By creating a writing curriculum that integrates best practice in brain based learning, culturally responsive teaching and language acquisition theory, all students can become proficient writers of French.
 Research supports the importance of a physical and mental environment that recognizes, respects and values the richness of diverse experiences that students bring to the classroom.
 The author develops a writing curriculum that will be taught in a third or fourth year French class.
 The curriculum focuses on building connections with students through carefully chosen content that respects diversity and engages a variety of learning styles.

 Keller, Katherine H., "Aligning the learning: successful strategies for writing in the world language classroom" (2008).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 2044.